ncullen93/pyGOBN/README.md

 in which those commands must be called, by pyGOBN resolves an issues by simply calling the necessary commands to run any command the user inputs.
 As described earlier, calling make() will do everything for you.

-<h2>Pre-Requirements</h2>
-From my understanding, the only necessary requirement for setting up GOBNILP is a C++ compiler.
-This code was written for a Mac computer, which already has the 'make' command built-in.
-Since the code calls the 'tar' command to unpack the source code files, i'm assuming it's necessary to have that command as well.
-It's quite likely that this code will only work on Mac OS and probably Linux at the moment.
-I welcome any feedback from Windows users who want this to work on their machines.